intrinsic-opensource/.github/profile/README.md

 Welcome to the Intrinsic Innovation Open Source Organization.
 This organization is set up to host a selection of open source projects from Intrinsic.

 This is a small part of our larger open source contributions.
-We were a [founding member](https://www.intrinsic.ai/blog/posts/supporting-the-open-source-robotics-alliance) of the [Open Source Robotics Alliance](http://osralliance.org) and we actively encourage contributions upstream to open source projects as well as making contributions at all levels of various open source projects that include:
+We are a [founding member](https://www.intrinsic.ai/blog/posts/supporting-the-open-source-robotics-alliance) of the [Open Source Robotics Alliance](http://osralliance.org) and we actively encourage contributions upstream to open source projects as well as making contributions at all levels of various open source projects that include:

 * ROS ([ros.org](http://ros.org))
 * Gazebo ([gazebosim.org](http://gazebosim.org))